This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Pile: High-quality wool, some with silk (for pattern outlines)

-The History of Nain Rugs
+History of Nain Rugs

-Originally, Nain was known as a production area for the woolen cloak called "Abā."
-However, in the 1930s, with the spread of Western-style clothing and a decrease in demand, artisans began to apply their high skills to rug-making.
-Furthermore, the invitation of skilled craftsmen from neighboring Isfahan led to a fusion of tradition and new techniques, rapidly enhancing the reputation of Nain rugs.
-Thus, Nain became known as a source of "the finest Persian rugs."
+Originally, Nain was known for producing the woolen cloak called “Abaya.”
+However, in the 1930s, the spread of Western-style clothing led to a decline in demand, prompting artisans to apply their high skills to rug-making.
+Furthermore, the invitation of skilled craftsmen from neighboring Isfahan facilitated a fusion of tradition and new techniques, rapidly enhancing the reputation of Nain rugs.
+Thus, Nain became known as a source of “the finest Persian rugs.”

-The Fineness of Nain Rugs
+Weaving Precision of Nain Rugs

 Nain rugs have a unique grading system called “La.”
 This indicates the number of twists in the warp threads, with smaller numbers representing finer threads and allowing for more intricate weaving.

-Grade (La) Characteristics and Quality Assessment
+Grade (La) Characteristics & Quality Assessment

-4La Ultra-fine weaving, currently almost unavailable in circulation.
+4La Ultra-fine weaving, currently rarely available.

 Comparison of 6La (left) and 9La (right)